-Per CAMTC policy, students are required to attend a minimum of 500 supervised hours.
+Per CAMTC policy, students are required to attend a minimum of 500 supervised hours in order to be eligible for certification.
 There are 560 instructional core hours in the Massage Therapy program and 840 instructional core hours in the Sports & Rehabilitation Therapy program.
-Fremont College requires all students enrolled in the Massage Therapy and Sports & Rehabilitation Therapy programs to attend 560 supervised hours.
-Therefore, any absences during the first 560 hours of the supervised core courses must be made-up by all Massage Therapy and Sports & Rehabilitation Therapy students (general education courses are excluded).
-Additionally, after completing the mandatory 560 supervised core hours, students enrolled in the Sports & Rehabilitation Therapy program are required to attend at least 70% of the remaining 280 instructional core hours.
+Fremont University requires all students enrolled in the Massage Therapy (MT) and Sports & Rehabilitation Therapy (SRT) programs to attend a minimum of 90% of the supervised hours in each of the first ten core courses of these programs.
+The ten MT core courses are: SR110, SR111A, SR111B, SR120, SR121, SR130, SR140A, SR140B, SR210, and SR211.

+Therefore, any hours missed from class beyond seven hours in each of the above named 70-hour core courses must be made-up by all Massage Therapy and Sports & Rehabilitation Therapy students (excluding general education courses).
+Additionally, after completing the mandatory 504 supervised core hours, students enrolled in the Sports & Rehabilitation Therapy program are required to attend at least 70% of the remaining 280 instructional core hours.
 Course work will be made up in a timely manner.
-The make-up sessions should occur during the college's regular business hours and only when an instructor is available.
+The make-up sessions should occur during the University's regular business hours or during school sponsored outside massage events and only when an SRT or MT instructor is present.
 Make-up work must be documented by the instructor as being completed and should include the date, time and duration of the make-up session.
+Hours for transfer credits from other institutions will be evaluated on a case by case basis.